Secondary CMB temperature anisotropies from magnetic reheating: Corrections to the CMB angular power spectrum

 We can see that the shape of $C_{\Delta_{B}}(k_{\rm p},k_{\rm p})$ appears like a rectangular function (blue, solid), which can explore much smaller scales than the passive mode shown in the orange dashed line.
 Fig.~\ref{fig: C k} shows that both inhomogeneous magnetic reheating and the passive mode can probe to the PMFs on the scales, $1~{\rm Mpc^{-1}} < k_{\rm p}< 10^4~{\rm Mpc^{-1}}$.
-On the other hand, on smaller scales, i.e., $k_{\rm p} \gg O(10^4)\; {\rm Mpc}^{-1}$, contrary to the passive mode, inhomogeneous magnetic reheating is expected to be rather available to constrain the amplitude of PMFs.
+On the other hand, on smaller scales, i.e., $k_{\rm p} \gg O(10^4)\; {\rm Mpc}^{-1}$, contrary to the passive mode, inhomogeneous magnetic reheating is possibly available to constrain the amplitude of PMFs.

-Note that, from the integrand in Eq.~(\ref{eq: Cl delta BB approx}), we find that the shape of the angular power spectrum $C^{\Delta_{B}\Delta_{B}}_{\ell}$ corresponds to one induced by the adiabatic initial condition with a scalar spectral index $n_{\rm s} = 3$.
+Note that, from the integrand in Eq.~(\ref{eq: Cl delta BB approx}), we find that the shape of the angular power spectrum $C^{\Delta_{B}\Delta_{B}}_{\ell}$ corresponds to the one induced by the adiabatic initial condition with a scalar spectral index $n_{\rm s} = 3$.